Adversarial Relighting Against Face Recognition: Adversarial Relighting Attack

 Given the original lighting $\mathbf{L}$, we use a deep neural network to map the $\mathbf{L}$ to the adversarial lighting $\hat{\mathbf{L}}$, directly.
 To realize this goal, a naive solution is to build the lighting pair dataset through the method introduced in \secref{subsec:aq-ara}.
 Nevertheless, this strategy might cost a lot of time due to the iteration operation.
 To alleviate this problem, we propose an end-to-end network denoted as adversarial relighting network (ARNet) containing three stages, \eg, predicting the original light, estimating the adversarial lighting based on the original one, and relighting the face under the adversarial lighting.
 We can train this network under the supervision of cosine similarity function directly and do not require the lighting pair dataset.

 {\bf Adversarial relighting network (ARNet).} The proposed ARNet contains three modules, \ie, \textit{lighting prediction network (LPreNet)}, \textit{adversarial lighting estimation network (AdvLNet)}, and \textit{lighting rendering network (LRenNet)}.
 Given a face image $\mathbf{I}$, we first feed it to the LPreNet and get the original lighting parameters $\mathbf{L}$, the face embedding and light embedding, respectively, as the stage \ding{172} shown in \figref{fig:pipeline}.
 Then, we use AdvLNet to estimate the adversarial lighting based on the three outputs (See the stage \ding{173} in \figref{fig:pipeline}).
 Finally, we render the relighted face via the LRenNet by concatenating the embeddings of face and adversarial lighting as inputs, as the stage \ding{174} shown in \figref{fig:pipeline}.
 For the LPreNet and LRenNet, we regard it as the hourglass network \cite{zhou2019deep}.
 The AdvLNet serves as a transformation for the light embedding, mapping the original light to the adversarial counterpart.
 We construct the AdvLNet with three fully connection layers that are linked by two relu layers.
 Moreover, to let AdvLNet adapt to different face appearances, we propose to add a dynamic convolution layer whose convolutional weights are estimated by a fully connection layer and the face embedding.
-To better understand the whole process, please find the details of the architectures in \figref{fig:pipeline}.

 {\bf Loss functions and training details.} We train the three networks in a two-stage way.
 For the first stage, we train the LPreNet and LRenNet by regarding them as a pure deep relighting task, excluding the AdvLNet.
 Following the setups of \cite{zhou2019deep}, we use the CelebA-HQ dataset \cite{karras2018progressive} and generate a training example by randomly selecting an original image $\mathbf{I}$ and a targeted relighting image $\mathbf{I}_t$ with their corresponding ground truth lighting $\mathbf{L}$ and $\mathbf{L}_t$, respectively.
 The LPreNet is fed with the original image $\mathbf{I}$ and predicts the lighting parameters $\mathbf{L}^*$; the LRenNet takes the targeted lighting parameters $\mathbf{L}_t$ and the face embedding of $\mathbf{I}$ as inputs and estimate the relighting counterpart $\mathbf{I}_t^*$.
 Under the supervision of the ground truths of relighted image and light, \ie, $\mathbf{I}_t$ and $\mathbf{L}_t$, we can train LPreNet and LRenNet in an end-to-end strategy.
 Please refer to \cite{zhou2019deep} for details.